-In conjunction with colleagues at BBN Technologies and Washington University, we have developed a prototype of the UAV portion of the emergency response system [6] described above using the CCM and Real-time CORBA capabilities provided by CIAO [7].
-CIAO extends our previous work on The ACE ORB (TAO) [8] by providing more powerful component-based abstractions using the specification, validation, packaging, configuration, and deployment techniques defined by the OMG CCM [9] and D&C [5] specifications.
-Moreover, CIAO integrates the CCM capabilities outlined below with TAO's Real-time CORBA [8] features, such as thread-pools, lanes, and client-propagated and server-declared policies.
-In this section, we first briefly explain the key capabilities of CCM, and the motivation for using CCM to develop the UAV portion of the emergency response system.
-We then describe the challenges in developing this system using CCM, and then show how we resolved these challenges by applying a MDD approach using PICML.
+In conjunction with colleagues at BBN Technologies and Washington University, we have developed a prototype of the UAV portion of the emergency response system described above using the CCM and Real-time CORBA capabilities provided by CIAO [2].
+CIAO extends our previous work on The ACE ORB (TAO) [3] by providing more powerful component-based abstractions using the specification, validation, packaging, configuration, and deployment techniques defined by the OMG CCM [4] and D&C [5] specifications.
+Moreover, CIAO integrates the CCM capabilities outlined above with TAO's Real-time CORBA [3] features, such as thread-pools, lanes, and client-propagated and server-declared policies.
+The components in this UAV application are shown in Figure 1 and the steps involved in this effort are described below: